Oundle School: Present day

-Oundle School has the largest Combined Cadet Force of any school in the country which plays an important role in both the development of pupils as well as in the community, for example in the annual Remembrance Day service held in St Peter's Church.
-The CCF offers pupils the opportunity to practise their leadership skills whether on parade at school, on the termly field weekends, or on the annual camps.
-The school has a strong tradition of serving the community with many pupils opting to provide assistance in the local area, or Community Action as an alternative to CCF.
-There are a broad range of Community Action options available in the Oundle area which cater not only for the needs of the local community but also for the extra-curricular interests of the pupils.
-Many pupils choose to undertake the Duke of Edinburgh Award Scheme which provides an ideal combination of the skills they acquire during CCF and Community Action.
-Every summer since 1982 sixth formers and former pupils have run the Oundle School Mencap holiday, a residential holiday for children with a range of learning disabilities and now a highly respected charity in its own right.
+Oundle School has the largest Combined Cadet Force of any school in the country, and it is involved in the annual Remembrance Day service held in St Peter's Church.
+The school has a tradition of serving the community with many pupils opting to provide assistance in the local area, or Community Action as an alternative to CCF.
+Many pupils choose to undertake the Duke of Edinburgh Award Scheme.
+Every summer since 1982 sixth formers and former pupils have run the Oundle School Mencap holiday, a residential holiday for children with a range of learning disabilities and now a charity in its own right.

-The school has ties with the Laxton Junior School, for primary school pupils, some of whom continue their secondary education as pupils at the senior school.
-A modern building for Laxton Junior was completed in 2003, which allowed the school to double its intake.

 In November 2005 the school was found to have taken part in a cartel of price fixing among public schools.
-However, Mrs. Jean Scott, the head of the Independent Schools Council, said that independent schools had always been exempt from anti-cartel rules applied to business, were following a long-established procedure in sharing the information with each other, and that they were unaware of the change to the law (on which they had not been consulted).
+However, Jean Scott, the head of the Independent Schools Council, said that independent schools had always been exempt from anti-cartel rules applied to business, were following a long-established procedure in sharing the information with each other, and that they were unaware of the change to the law (on which they had not been consulted).
 She wrote to John Vickers, the OFT Director General, saying, "They are not a group of businessmen meeting behind closed doors to fix the price of their products to the disadvantage of the consumer.
 They are schools that have quite openly continued to follow a long-established practice because they were unaware that the law had changed."

 Oundle won the Tatler Public School of the Year Award in 2018.

 Facilities

-Oundle School's facilities include the following: